Products

 This ensures the absorption of dust within the sand blasting room to calculate the airflow.
 By considering the cross-sectional area, we account for the negative pressure needed within the sand blasting room to prevent dust from escaping outside.
 A slight negative pressure is sufficient to allow dust to naturally settle inside the sand blasting room or be extracted at the exhaust vent and then filtered through a dust collector outside.

-Abrasive recovery and recycling: The sand blasting room typically features a recovery system to collect and recycle abrasives.
-The recovery system usually includes a collector and a separator.
+• Abrasive recovery and recycling: The sand blasting room typically features a recovery system to collect and recycle abrasives.
+The recovery system of this professional sandblasting equipment usually includes a collector and a separator.
 The collector gathers abrasives blasted onto the object's surface and those rebounded into the sand blasting room.
 The separator then separates the abrasives from wastes, allowing reusable abrasives to be returned to the storage unit.